EHS Forms & Permits

 Food Program

 San Mateo County Environmental Health Services Food Program inspects and permits food sold in restaurants, markets, schools, mobile facilities, special events, and more.
 Find more information on these food programs below.
-To see inspection results or facility closures, please visit the Food Safety page.
+To see inspection results, facility closures, or examples and translations of our color-coded food placards, please visit the Food Safety page.

 Housing